Scholz warns Iran as attacks on Israel overshadow China trip - ExBulletin

 Scholz warns Iran as attacks on Israel overshadow China trip

-CHONGQING/BERLIN (Reuters) – Chancellor Olaf Scholz warned Iran on Sunday against further attacks on Israel, as the escalating conflict in the Middle East overshadowed the start of his three-day tour of China.
+German Chancellor Olaf Scholz warned Iran against further attacks on Israel on Sunday, as the escalating conflict in the Middle East overshadowed the start of his three-day tour of China.

-Scholz travels to Chongqing, in the southwest of the country, as well as Shanghai and Beijing, on a visit aimed at strengthening ties with Germany's main trading partner, while addressing divisions growing concerns over issues such as Chinese trade practices and its support for Russia.
+Mr Scholz is traveling to the southwestern city of Chongqing, as well as Shanghai and Beijing, as part of a visit aimed at strengthening ties with Germany's main trading partner, while addressing growing divisions over issues such as Chinese trade practices and its support for Russia.

 German officials had also expressed hope before the trip that Beijing could play a positive role in easing growing tensions in the Middle East, despite their critical assessment of its support for Russia in its invasion of Ukraine.